RedisLabs/spark-redis/doc/streaming.md

 ConsumerConfig("my-stream", "my-consumer-group", "my-consumer-1", IdOffset(42, 0))   // start from '42-0'
 ```

+Please note, spark-redis will attempt to create a consumer group with the specified offset, but if the consumer group already exists,
+it will use the existing offset.
+It means, for example, if you decide to re-process all the messages from the beginning,
+just changing the offset to `Earliest` may not be enough in some cases.
+You may need to either manually delete the consumer
+group with `XGROUP DESTROY` or modify the offset with `XGROUP SETID`.

 The DStream is implemented with a [Reliable Receiver](https://spark.apache.org/docs/latest/streaming-custom-receivers.html#receiver-reliability) that guarantees
 fault-tolerance and ensures zero data loss.
 The received data is stored with `StorageLevel.MEMORY_AND_DISK_2` by default.
 Storage level can be configured with `storageLevel` parameter, e.g.: